 for $\gamma>0$.
 Under suitable assumptions, the Moreau envelope provides a smooth reformulation of $\gf$ via proximal regularization, preserving the set of minimizers while improving analytical tractability.
 Owing to these nice properties, the Moreau envelope and its associated {\it proximal-point operator} have become the foundation for a broad spectrum of modern algorithms \cite{Beck12,Bot15,Burke13,Drusvyatskiy19,Ghaderi24,Kabgani25itsdeal,Kabgani24itsopt,KecisThibault15,Parikh14,Poliquin96,Rockafellar09,Shefi16}.
-In recent works, high-order proximal operators and their corresponding envelopes, which generalize the classical Moreau regularization to powers $p>1$, have been revisited \cite{Ahookhosh2025,Kabgani24itsopt,Kabgani25itsdeal,KecisThibault15}; see Definition~\ref{def:home}.
+In recent works, high-order proximal operators and their corresponding envelopes, which generalize the classical Moreau regularization to powers $p>1$, have been revisited \cite{Ahookhosh2025,Ahookhosh2025Minimizing,Kabgani24itsopt,Kabgani25itsdeal,KecisThibault15}; see Definition~\ref{def:home}.
 The parameter $p$ introduces an additional degree of freedom that controls the strength and geometry of the smoothing techniques \cite{Kabganidiff}, and it has proven useful for achieving superlinear convergence rates in the class of uniformly quasiconvex functions, including strongly and uniformly convex functions \cite{Ahookhosh2025}.

 However, in many practical applications, the objective function is of a composite form; i.e., $\gf$ can be expressed as a composite function $\gf(x) := f(x) + g(x)$, where $f:\R^n\to\R$ is a continuously differentiable (possibly nonconvex) function, and $g:\R^n\to\Rinf$ is a proper lower semicontinuous (possibly nonsmooth and nonconvex) function.
-Accordingly, the forward-backward envelope (FBE) was introduced in \cite{patrinos2013proximal} and further analyzed in \cite{,Stella17,Themelis18, themelis2019acceleration} as an effective smoothing tool, given by
+Accordingly, the forward-backward envelope (FBE) was introduced in \cite{patrinos2013proximal} and further analyzed in \cite{Stella17,Themelis18, themelis2019acceleration} as an effective smoothing tool, given by

-if $f$ is $L$-smooth with $L>0$ and $\gamma\in(0,1/L]$.
+where $f$ is $L$-smooth with $L>0$ and $\gamma\in(0,1/L]$.
 Many important properties of FBE, such as the preservation of the same infimum value as the original function $\gf$, depend on $L$-smoothness of $f$.
-In this case, the classical \textit{descent lemma}~ \cite[Proposition A.24]{bertsekas1999nonlinear} holds, i.e.,
+In this case, the classical \textit{descent lemma}~\cite[Proposition A.24]{bertsekas1999nonlinear} applies to the smooth part $f$, namely